In Search of the Most Amazing Thing: Development

 The game was Tom Snyder's first title after joining Spinnaker Software to make educational software for home and the classroom.
 A March 1983 edition of Arcade Express said the game was due to be released that month.
 A self-professed "software novelist", his approach to the game's development was like a novelist outlining the opening chapters of a book, working on them as written fiction pieces before translating the content to a game.

 Reception

 Byte magazine called In Search of the Most Amazing Thing "an exciting adventure [and] a valuable educational tool", and added that it "clearly points out the versatility of the IBM PC as an educational tool, a recreational computer, and a business machine.
 I highly recommend this game".
+InfoWorld's Essential Guide to Atari Computers recommended the game among educational software for the Atari 8-bit.
 PC Magazine praised the game's logic, humor, and pacing, while Antic thought that it was "complex, challenging, and imaginative".
 Australian Apple Review praised the game as "probably the best adventure program ever written for computers".